 Afterwards, we’ll make a final stop to Skaftafell Nature Reserve in Vatnajokull National Park, to admire this emerald oasis surrounded by craggy mountains and glacial peaks.
 Then it’s time to wrap up the adventure and drive back to Reykjavik.
 Perhaps, if we get lucky, the dancing colors of the Northern Lights will illuminate our surroundings – a spine-tingling conclusion to an incredible adventure.
 We should arrive back at Reykjavik at around 21:00.

-We usually visit the Crystal Ice Cave, however, sometimes it may be inaccessible – in this situation we will visit another ice cave.
-We visit the Under the Volcano Ice Cave in the summer months – if we can’t access it, we will go on a glacier hike instead.
+April to October, the tour We usually visit the Crystal Ice Cave, however, sometimes it may be inaccessible – in this situation, we will visit another ice cave.
+We visit the Under the Volcano Ice Cave in the summer months.

 I was quite excited to go on this 2 day tour and I don't regret it at all!!
 We saw so many things and our tour guide Hjalti was an experienced, well- educated and kind guide.
 He never got tired to answer our questions and told us many facts and stories about the nature, the people (including elves and trolls...) or Iceland in general.
 He knew whether it was safe to keep driving in strong winds or snowstorms.
 The weather changed quickly (as to expect in March// Iceland), but that never stopped us from having fun.
 I loved the first day of the tour, but the second day was even better with the ice cave and the diamond beach.
 There were so many unique experiences - thank you for all these memorable moments!

 Reviewed on February 17, 2019 by Melissa wagner From our post-trip system